Beddington: Beddington Mill

-The Domesday Book mentions two Mills at Beddington, and the current one is thought to have been the site of one of these.
-Once erroneously thought to have been owned in the late 16th century by Sir Walter Raleigh, an early 17th-century lease shows that it was in fact owned by the Carew family as a flour mill.
+The Domesday Book mentions two mills at Beddington.
+The current one is thought to have been the site of one.
+Once erroneously thought to have been owned in the late 16th century by Sir Walter Raleigh, an early 17th-century lease shows that it was owned by the Carew family as a flour mill.
 In 1805 it was a snuff mill with a new owner, and it changed hands several times before being burnt down and replaced by the current building in 1891–1892 by Wallis & Co as a flour mill and bakery.

-The old – 18th-century or earlier – mill house remains to this day.